Obesity in Nauru

-Obesity in Nauru is a major issue for the Republic of Nauru.
+Obesity is a major issue for the Republic of Nauru.

-The World Health Organization's (WHO) estimated that 94.5% of Nauruans were identified as overweight and obese, with an obesity rate of 71.7%.
+The World Health Organization (WHO) has estimated that 94.5% of Nauruans are overweight or obese, Nauruans aged 27-40 years old have a weight of more than 100 kg. with an obesity rate of 71.7%.

 Nauru is known to have the highest rates of obese inhabitants worldwide.

 The average body weight among Nauruans is approximately 100 kg.
 Nauru has an average BMI between 34 and 35.
+In 2007, World Health Organization (WHO) warned Nauru about the dangers of obesity, including heart attacks and premature death.

 Causes

 There are multiple factors contributing to obesity in Nauru.
-From the 1980s, Nauruans led a sedentary lifestyle with an unhealthy diet, contributing to "the worst health conditions in the Pacific region".
+Since the 1980s, Nauruans have led a sedentary lifestyle with an unhealthy diet, contributing to "the worst health conditions in the Pacific region."

 The historical food sources of Nauruans were fishing and gardening.
 The traditional Nauruan diet was primarily composed of marine fish, fruits, root vegetables, and coconuts.
 Nauru gained independence in 1968 due to an increase in economic growth from mining activities.
 The garnered profits were distributed amongst the citizens, leading to an outflux in citizen labor.
-The Government of Nauru and WHO stated that the import of western food significantly reduced the existing culture of fishing and gardening, which led to mineral depletion and economical downturn of the nation.
+The Government of Nauru and WHO stated that the import of western food significantly reduced the existing culture of fishing and gardening, which led to mineral depletion and economic downturn of the nation.

 Approximately 90% of the land area of Nauru is covered with phosphate deposits, with the majority strip-mined and non-arable.
 This has led to Nauruan reliance on processed food, high in both sugar and fat, imported from large Oceanian countries such as Australia and New Zealand.

-University of Queensland professor and South Pacific researcher Clive Moore stated that obesity is seen as a sign of wealth in Nauru.
+University of Queensland professor and South Pacific researcher Clive Moore stated that obesity is mistakenly seen as a sign of wealth in Nauru.